ErasmusMC-Bioinformatics/erasmusmc-bioinformatics.github.io/README.md

 author: "Andrew Stubbs"
 date: 2020-01-28 23:45:13 +0100
 ---
-<p>Never in all their history have men been able truly to conceive of the world as one: a single sphere, a globe, having the qualities of a globe, a round earth in which all the directions eventually meet, in which there is no center because every point, or none, is center — an equal earth which all men occupy as equals.
-The airman's earth, if free men make it, will be truly round: a globe in practice, not in theory.</p>
+Never in all their history have men been able truly to conceive of the world as one: a single sphere, a globe, having the qualities of a globe, a round earth in which all the directions eventually meet, in which there is no center because every point, or none, is center — an equal earth which all men occupy as equals.
+The airman's earth, if free men make it, will be truly round: a globe in practice, not in theory.

-<p>A second paragraph goes here.</p>
+A second paragraph goes here.
 ```

 ### Projects